xunker/panasonic_typewriter_interface/SERIAL_CONFIG.md

 Switch "RUN/HALT" to "HALT" and reboot the MCU, you can now connect using whatever program you choose (the Arduino IDE Serial Console works well).

-The default speed/baud is 57600.
+The default speed/baud is 300.
+Yes, I'm serious, 300 baud.
+Typewriters are slow, deal with it.

 If the serial config console is enabled, you should see this when you connect: